OrleansContrib/Orleans.StorageProviders.SimpleSQLServerStorage/README.md

 The following attributes can be used on the `<Provider/>` tag to configure the provider:

-* __UseJsonFormat="true/false/both"__ (optional) Defaults to `false`, if set to `false` the Orleans binary serializer is used (this is recommended, as the JSON serializer is unable to serialize certain types).  if set to `true` json data is serialized.  if set to `both` then both json and binary data is produced and persisted, but the binary data is used for deserialization.
+* __UseJsonFormat="true/false/both"__ (optional) Defaults to `false`, if set to `false` the Orleans binary serializer is used (this is recommended, as the JSON serializer is unable to serialize certain types).  if set to `true` json data is serialized.  if set to `both` then both json and binary data is produced and persisted, but the binary data is used for deserialization(meant for debugging purposes).
 * __ConnectionString="..."__ (required) the connection string to your SQLServer database (i.e. `any standard SQL Server connection string`)